maccody/KanaChord/hardware/README.md

 Below is a pictorial schematic of the keypad portion of the KanaChord keyboard.
 ![Keypad_Schematic](https://github.com/maccody/KanaChord/assets/17059321/e88566f6-8786-4128-a668-2d8d51245a2b)

 While the Neopixels of the Ortho Snap-Apart board can opperate at 3.3 Volts, the 3.3-Volt regulator on the Pico cannot supply enough current.
 Therefore, the Neopixels are powered by the Pico's 5-Volt VSYS output.
-Consequently, a unidirectional level shifter is used to convert the low-voltage Neopixel signal, NP(LV), to a high-voltage Neopixel, NP(HV).
+Consequently, a unidirectional level shifter is used to convert the low-voltage Neopixel signal, NP(LV), to a high-voltage Neopixel signal, NP(HV).
 The BC547 and resistors are used to implement the unidirectional level shifter circuit.

 Below is a pictorial schematic of the Raspberry Pi Pico portion of the KanaChord keyboard.
 ![Pico_Schematic](https://github.com/maccody/KanaChord/assets/17059321/c55b775b-cf49-4f5c-ba6d-753b1c51984f)

-The right-angle header pins are soldered in 'gull-wing' fashion on pins 1 through 25 and 36 through 39 of the Pico.
-The slide switch is not soldered directly to the Pico.
-Rather, the wires soldered to the switch have female connector pins crimped on and placed within a three-position connector shell.
-During final assembly, the connector will be placed on the header pins at positions 22 through 24.
+The right-angle header pins are soldered in 'gull-wing' fashion to pins 1 through 20, 21 through 25, and 36 through 39 of the Pico.
+Note that the slide switch is not soldered directly to the Pico.
+Instructions found in the Electrical Assembly will describe the wiring harness that is used.

+## Electrical Assembly
+Before assembly, the shap-apart keyboard must be broken into two pieces to form two PCBs (Printed Circuit Boards) for the left and right keyboard assemblies.
+As shown in the pictoral schematic above and the pictures below, cut apart the keyboard so that the bottom two rows form the left keypad and the top three rows form the right keypad.
+Rather than actually bending the PCB to snap it, it is recommended to use a thin saw to cut the bridges between the rows.
+DO NOT cut off the blank sections on the top and bottom of the PCB, as the mounting holes will be used to help position the keypads in the keyboard enclosure.

 The wiring of the left keypad assembly is shown in the picture below.
 Take note the direction and length of the wires that extend from the left-hand keypad PCB. ![left_keyboard_wiring](https://github.com/maccody/KanaChord/assets/17059321/9d1dbdbe-8107-420e-a732-3e044da0dc36)